 We must comply with federal, state, local and foreign governmental regulations related to the use, storage, discharge and disposal of hazardous substances used in our products and manufacturing processes.
-Our failure to comply, or the failure of entities that we have acquired over time to have complied, with regulations could result in significant fines, liability for clean-up, suspension of production, cessation of operations or future liabilities.
+Our failure to comply, or the failure of entities that we have acquired over time to have complied, with regulations could result in significant fines, liability for cleanup, suspension of production, cessation of operations or future liabilities.
 Such regulations have required us in the past, and could require us in the future, to incur significant expenses to comply with such regulations.
 Our failure to control the use of, or adequately restrict the discharge of, hazardous substances could impact the health of our employees and others and could impact our ability to operate.
 Such failure could also restrict our ability to ship certain products to certain countries, require us to modify our logistics, or require us to incur other significant costs and expenses.
 Environmental laws continue to expand with a focus on reducing or eliminating hazardous substances in electronic products and shipping materials.
-Future environmental regulations, the number and complexity of laws focused on the energy efficiency of electronic products, the recycling of electronic products, and the reduction in the amount and the recycling of packing materials have expanded significantly.
+Future environmental regulations could require us to reengineer certain of our existing products and may make it more expensive for us to manufacture, sell and ship our products.
+In addition, the number and complexity of laws focused on the energy efficiency of electronic products, the recycling of electronic products, and the reduction in the amount and the recycling of packing materials have expanded significantly.
 It may be difficult for us to timely comply with these laws and we may have insufficient quantities of compliant products to meet customers' needs, thereby adversely impacting our sales and profitability.
-We may have to write of changes to regulations.
+We may have to write off inventory if we hold unsaleable inventory as a result of changes to regulations.
 We expect these risks to continue.
 These requirements may increase our own costs, as well as those passed on to us by our supply chain.